 "I can't trust anyone - it's your fault.
 I tried to get therapy, but... it only made me realize how much you consumed me.
 My thoughts.
 Everywhere I look - I'm reminded of you.
 And the worst part is, I know you don't give a flying fuck about me.
 Hell, if I died now, will you give a shit?
 Will you turn up at my funeral?
 Will you even cry, you heartless bitch?"

 Sheila felt a little piece of her die inside.
 It was the same feeling that lurked whenever she was with Mason.
 Somehow, he made her hate herself.
 He made her feel insecure.
 He painted her in such a negative life, where she believed she was the bad guy - and he rarely took accountability for his own actions and shortcomings.

 Normally, when he rambled on like this, she bit back her tongue and let him verbally attack her.
 She reassured herself that he didn't mean the things he said, that he was just saying these things due to his emotional and mental instability.
 She rarely spoke back to him, for the fear of him taking her words to heart, as he had demonstrated countless times.

 This time, however, she felt exhausted.
 It was as though he had sucked the life out of her.

 "It's 3 in the morning," she said, coldly, reflecting his tone, "And I don't have the time nor energy for your bullshit right now.
 Goodbye."

-With that said, she hung up on him before he could get a word in edgeways.
-She switched off her phone, so that he wouldn't disturb her again, and she rested on her side, tucking the blanket under her chin.
+She hung up on him before he could get a word in edgeways and switched off her phone, so that he wouldn't disturb her again.